crystallabs/event_handler/README.md

 my.emit ClickedEvent, ClickedEvent.new(10, 20)
 ```

-In either case, the handler methods will receive one argument - the object
+In either case, the handler methods will receive one argument - the event object
 instance with packed arguments.

 Emitting an event returns a value.
 If all handlers ran synchronously, the return